massimocannas/Of-Earth-Crina-Saad/README.md

 Crina Saad (Bondre Ardelean) is a Palestinian-Romanian born in Canada.
 Her work has appeared in various journals, including *Canadian Literature*,  *The New Quarterly*, *Headlight Antology*, and *Scene48*.
 She teaches literature in Montreal.

+---

+## ✤ About the Collection

 The collection **Of Earth** was first published in 2015 in the [*eudia*](https://www.eudia.org/poetry-crina-bondre-ardelean-of-earth/) yearbook.

+This bilingual edition presents the original English text alongside an Italian translation by Massimo Cannas.
-I warmly thank Crina for granting permission to publish this bilingual edition with the Italian translation.
+I warmly thank Crina for granting permission to publish the original text and for supporting the completion of the Italian translation.

----

 ## ✤ About this Repository